aa-seesh/PriceCraft-for-WooCommerce/README.md

 ## Installation

 1. **Download the Plugin**:
-   - Download the plugin ZIP file from the [GitHub repository](https://github.com/your-username/pricecraft-for-woocommerce).
+   - Download the plugin ZIP file.

 2. **Upload to WordPress Admin Panel**:
    - Log in to your WordPress admin panel.